Happy Reading✨

 FLASHBACK

-"Meeraaa… just imagine, kal subah honeymoon coffee on the balcony—in his shirt," one of my friends sang with a wink.
+"Meeraaa... just imagine, kal subah honeymoon coffee on the balcony in his shirt," one of her friends sang with a wink.

 "And night?
 Ahem just don't scream too loud.
 Bade ghar ki deewar patli hoti hai," added another, and the room exploded into scandalous laughter.